ThewApp/vercel-shorturl/README.md

 # vercel-shorturl

-Create your own shorturl on Vercel.
+Create your own shorturl on Vercel Edge Middleware.

 ## Demo